MuhammadOo/Simple-Neural-Network-Pytorch/README.md

 # Simply-Neural-Network---Pytorch
-It is an example of how to create neural network using Pytorch.
+It is an example of how to create a neural network using Pytorch.